Enhance Your Brewing Process with Our Advanced Yeast Monitoring System

 Quick and easy detection of air leaks

-Any compressed air system can experience leaks, which amplify the load on compressors and increase costs.
 The TKSU 10 helps users to easily find leaks from a distance, even in noisy industrial environments, via its ultrasound measurement sensor.

 The built-in LED display assists the user in adjusting sensitivity and shows the measured ultrasound noise from leaking air, allowing the quantification of leaks and prioritization of repairs.